 The restrictions have come about to discourage non-settled minorities from claiming these areas for semi-permanent residency.
 Laws have also been passed in recent years that severely penalize overnight or longer parking in restricted areas or without the explicit permission of the owner private land.
 Tourists will generally be warned to move on and behave in future, repeat offenders may see the offending vehicle impounded.

 Several guidebooks do carry the hint simply to ignore signs but this is not recommended and could make it harder for everyone hoping to travel by camper-van in Ireland in the future.

 Staying in a Caravan Park

+Prices vary from park to park and do not always reflect the level of the facilities you can find.
 Generally speaking, caravan parks in Northern Ireland were of a palpably better standard than in the Republic.

-Time of the Season
+Time of the Year

-Now here comes the crunch - those bottles of gas you buy and refill on the Continent are not compatible with those in Ireland. the gas is, but the fittings are not.
+Now here comes the crunch - those bottles of gas you buy and refill on the Continent are not compatible with those in Ireland.
+The gas is, but the fittings are not.
 So your bottles cannot be swapped for full ones, they also cannot be refilled without converting (and later reconverting) them.
 Which will lead to cold, dark nights and no hot food except a takeaway.